uniplug/jQuery.scrollOver/README.md

 jQuery scrollOver
 ==================

-A jQuery plugin to define a scroll positions.
+A jQuery plugin to define a scroll positions and get event on scroll over it.

 Defining a scroll positions
 ----------------------